|Dublin Business School

-The Diploma in Psychology allows students to complete three core modules within the BA (Hons) Psychology degree in DBS School of Arts and explore their own learning in a manner that allows them to exit, if they wish, after a year of study with a diploma or continue as a part-time psychology student (to progress to the degree programme students must meet minimum entry requirements for part-time students).
-Across the programme, three key areas of psychology are studied: Introduction to Psychology, the History and Schools of Psychology, and Social Psychology.
-Psychology is clearly wide-ranging, and this variety is represented in the programme.
-Students take modules in theoretical and applied aspects of psychology.
-The objective is to inspire an appreciation of empirical methods of research into human behaviour.
+The Diploma in Psychology allows learners to complete three core modules within the BA (Hons) in Psychology degree in DBS School of Arts and explore their own learning in a manner that allows them to exit, if they wish, after a year of study with a Diploma or continue as a part-time psychology learner (to progress to the degree programme students must meet minimum entry requirements for part-time students).
+Across the programme, three key areas are studied: Psychological Foundations, Foundations in Social Psychology, and Developmental Psychology.
+Psychology is clearly wide-ranging, and this is represented in the programme.
+Learners take modules in theoretical and applied aspects of psychology with the objective to inspire in learners an appreciation of the empirical methods of research into human behaviour.

-The Diploma in Psychology favours a student centred learning approach under which lecturers introduce students to subject areas and act as guides and facilitators to students in their study of the subject.
-Within each module there will be plenty of scope for traditional lectures, seminars, practical and tutorial sessions.
+The Diploma in Psychology favours a learner centred learning approach under which lecturers introduce learners to subject areas and act as guides and facilitators to learners in their study of the subject.
+Within each module there will be plenty of scope for traditional lectures, seminars, and practicals.
 The emphasis will be at all times on interaction and participation.
-These lectures, seminars, practical and tutorial sessions will provide an opportunity for a necessary variety of learner-focused activities and will also provide a further opportunity to support and develop learner engagement with the programme.
+These lectures, seminars, and practicals will provide an opportunity for a necessary variety of learner-focused activities and will also provide a further opportunity to support and develop learner engagement with the programme.